rubyaustralia/roro/ISSUE_TEMPLATE.md

 Thanks for proposing or suggesting a talk for RORO Sydney!

-For **proposals**, please provide the following information:
+For proposals, please provide the following information:

-- Name of talk
+- Name of talk (in the title field)
 - Brief summary of the talk content
 - Intended audience - beginners, intermediates, advanced, all levels (feel free to use the Github Labels to specify this)